sajjjadayobi/CLIPfa/README.md

 ```

 ## Demo:
-The followings are just some use cases of CLIPfa on 25K [unsplash images](https://github.com/unsplash/datasets)
+The followings are just some use cases of CLIPfa on 25K [`Unsplash images`](https://github.com/unsplash/datasets)
 - use `pip install -q git+https://github.com/sajjjadayobi/clipfa.git`
 ```python
 from clipfa import CLIPDemo